PixelBearLondon/pythonGames/README.md

 # pythonGames
-This has all the games I make feel free to copy, Just leav credit in the code
+This has all the games I make feel free to copy, Just leave credit in the code